WilliwadelmaWisky/hexdump/README.md

 # Hexdump
-An extremely simple hexdump program for commandline use.
+An extremely simple open-source hexdump program for commandline use.
 The program shows the contents of a file in the console in hexadecimal.
 The contents of a file are also represented in ASCII after the hexadecimal representation.